 Library Patrons have the right to receive assistance from library staff and to use the library and its services without being disturbed by others.
 They have a responsibility to behave in a manner that does not violate the rights of others and their use of the library or interfere with library services and operations, including library personnel’s performance of their duties.
-All areas of the library, including meeting rooms, entrances, restrooms, furnishings, and equipment must be used for their intended purposes and are covered by this policy.
+All areas of the library, including meeting rooms, entrances, restrooms, furnishings, and equipment and virtual meeting space must be used for their intended purposes and are covered by this policy.

 1. Talking loudly, making noise, including use of cell phones, or engaging in intrusive or disruptive conduct that disturbs others is not allowed.

 2. Loud and boisterous behavior, physical or verbal harassment and the use of profanity is prohibited.
 Persons exhibiting such behavior will be asked to leave.
 Police will be called if necessary.

 3. Use of library computers or virtual meeting space to harass or bully is inappropriate and grounds for loss of privileges.

 4. Use of tobacco in any form, smoking, e-cigarettes, or use of a controlled substance is not allowed.

 5. Soliciting, handing out pamphlets or sale of items is not permitted on the property with the exception of fundraising activities of the library or permission from the Library Director or Board of Directors.

 6. Appropriate attire, including shirts and shoes, must be worn at all times.

 7. Animals are not allowed in the library unless they are service animals.
 Exceptions may be granted for programming purposes.